mheap/nexmo-developer/_tutorials/en/client-sdk/phone-to-app/create-webhook-server/objective_c.md

 The first part creates an `Express` server and makes it available locally on port `3000`.
 The server exposes 2 paths:

 1. `/voice/answer` is the `answer_url` we mentioned above.
-It sends back a `JSON` response containing the destination number for the call.
+It sends back a `JSON` response containing the destination user for the call.

-    Notice, that the `number` is extracted from the `req.query.to` parameter that Vonage is sending as part of the request.
+    Notice, that the `user` is extracted from the `req.query.to` parameter that Vonage is sending as part of the request.
 The dynamically built NCCO then forwards the call to the destination phone using a `connect` action.

 2. The second one, `/voice/event`, you will set as destination for Vonage to notify you of everything happening during the call - - we call this the `event_url`.